sigvaldr/aitunes/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/sigvaldr/aitunes/releases/) the latest installable version of aiTunes for Linux.
+(Windows and macOS soon™️)

 ## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!
+aiTunes is an [emailware](https://en.wiktionary.org/wiki/emailware).
+If you have used this app and have anything at all to say, I'd like you send me an email at <me@sigvaldr.lol>.
+I'd love to hear your feedback!